|Rating:||8.2 / 10|

 In addition these are a high cut boot and will provide excellent ankle support particularly when traversing boulder fields.
 For a heavy grade boot they are also very comfortable.
 The shoe inner has memory foam, which will mould well to your foot helping to create a comfortable fit.
 For a heavy grade boot they are comfortable, even out of the box and while I would still recommend a wearing in period this doesn’t need to be excessive like many cheaper boots.
 Other pluses include the lacing system is well thought out and is easy to do up being guided through a micro pulley system that can be easily locked off.

 The size range on these boots is excellent going up to size 15 US, which is a rarity in this country and provides a good option for those of us with big feet.
-The fit runs to the slightly larger size and this is the only hiking footwear I can use at a size 13 with every other brand being a size 14-15 US.

 All said and done when do I wear these boots?
 For me the following conditions warrant their use: